Loading...

 CAMHS Unscheduled Care Service

-CAMHS Unscheduled Care Service (UCS) is an emergency mental health assessment service.
-It is based at the Melville Unit, RHCYP, but covers all of Lothian.
-It is a nurse led service.
-The service will see children and young people who are experiencing a mental health crisis and require an emergency mental health assessment.
+Children and Young People are who experiencing a mental health crisis and require an emergency mental health assessment.
 The focus from CAMHS USC will specifically be around risk assessment and safety planning.

 Presentations may include: